bitfolk/enoch/README.md

 Once you've created the schema, copy `enoch.conf.sample` to `enoch.conf` and edit to suit.
 It should be fairly self explanatory.

+## Limitations

+### Registered nicknames

+`enoch`'s integration with services is limied to asking whether a nickname is registered to an account or not, and which account that is.
+That means, amongst other issues, that should an account expire and later be registered by someone else, `enoch` has no way of knowing and will continue to assume that they are one and the same person.

 ## Trivia

 ### Etymology